Overview

 - Change the default commission percentage

-- New rate applies to future proposals
+- New rate applies to future Journeys

 - Keep their original commission rate